 We strongly recommend you read our guidance before you ask us to look at our decision again or make an appeal to the Valuation Tribunal Service.

-If you disagree with the result of your appeal or if your appeal has not been dealt with in two months of receiving it, you may appeal further to the Valuation Tribunal England.
+If you disagree with the decision or if your appeal has not been dealt with in two months of receiving it, you may appeal further to the Valuation Tribunal England.

 The Valuation Tribunal Service is an independent body set up by the government to deal with appeals.